-When Jesus announced His decision to return to Judea, where the Jews had recently tried to stone him, His disciples were concerned and confused.
+When Jesus announced His decision to return to Judea, where the Jews had recently tried to stone Him, His disciples were concerned and confused.
 Jesus’ explanation only added to their confusion.
-Alistair Begg clarifies the choice that faced Jesus’ disciples and that faces each of us today: to go out to face death with Jesus or live in the dark without Him.
+Alistair Begg clarifies the choice that faced Jesus’ followers, and that faces each of us today: to go out to face death with Jesus or live in the dark without Him.

 1Now a certain man was ill, Lazarus of Bethany, the village of Mary and her sister Martha.
 2It was Mary who anointed the Lord with ointment and wiped his feet with her hair, whose brother Lazarus was ill.
 3So the sisters sent to him, saying, “Lord, he whom you love is ill.”
 4But when Jesus heard it he said, “This illness does not lead to death.
 It is for the glory of God, so that the Son of God may be glorified through it.”